Global Impact and Balancing Act: Deciphering the Effect of Fluorination on B1s Binding Energies in Fluorinated $h$-BN Nanosheets

-Figure \ref{fig:2F}(b) displays simulated BEs of B$_\text{d}$ in structure ii and pure $h$-BN.
-In structure ii, BE of B$_\text{d}$ on the B(F) [N(F)] side progressively increases by 0.34 eV (decreases by 0.51 eV) along the diagonal line away from each fluorination center.
-The monotonic increment and decrement of B$_\text{d}$'s BE also demonstrate that F(B) and F(N) predominantly impact the boron atoms on their respective sides.
-As the distance from B(F) and N(F) increases, the influence of F(B) and F(N) on the BE of B$_\text{d}$ gradually diminishes.
-Consequently, the BE of B$_\text{d}$ on the B(F) side recovers incrementally, while the BE on the N(F) side declines gradually, eventually leading to convergence approximately at 190.60 eV.
+Figure \ref{fig:2F}b illustrates simulated BEs of B$_\text{d}$ in structure ii and pure $h$-BN.
+In structure ii, BEs of B$_\text{d}$ on the B(F) [N(F)] side progressively increases by 0.34 eV (decreases by 0.51 eV) along the diagonal line away from each fluorination center.
+The monotonic increment and decrement indicate that F(B) and F(N) primarily impact borons on their respective sides.
+As the distance from B(F) and N(F) increases, the influence of F(B) and F(N) on BEs of B$_\text{d}$ gradually diminishes.
+Consequently, BEs of B$_\text{d}$ on the B(F) side gradually recovers, while BEs on the N(F) side declines, eventually converging at ca. 190.60 eV.
 This indicates that when B$_\text{d}$ is sufficiently distant from the fluorinated center, the effects of F(B) and F(N) on its BE become relatively indistinguishable.
-However, it should be noted that BEs on both sides do not converge to pure $h$-BN's BE of 189.84 eV, but were about 0.76 eV higher than this value, which indicates that fluorination globally impacts all atoms within the system.
-Meanwhile, in pure $h$-BN, the BE of B$_\text{d}$ on the B(F) [N(F)] side decreases by 0.12 eV (increases by 0.16 eV) as it moves along the diagonal line away from the fluorinated center, which estimates the edge effect.
-It is interesting that the evolution in $h$-BN and F-BN always occurs in opposite directions.
-Thus, the conclusion observed above is not a side effect of limited model size but comes from the fluorination.
+However, it should be noted that BEs on both sides do not converge to pure $h$-BN's BE of 189.84 eV, but were about 0.76 eV higher than this value, indicating a global impact of fluorination on all atoms within the system.
+A comparable effect of fluorination on the C1s BEs of all carbons in molecules was reported very recently. \cite{bischof_chemical_2023} Meanwhile, in pure $h$-BN, BEs of B$_\text{d}$ on the B(F) [N(F)] side decrease by 0.12 eV (increase by 0.16 eV) as they move along the diagonal line away from the fluorinated center, estimating the edge effect.
+Interestingly, the evolution in $h$-BN and F-BN always occurs in opposite directions, indicating that the observed conclusion is not a side effect of limited model size but is a result of fluorination.